clayne/hacktical-c/malloc/README.md

 ## Composable Memory Allocators
-Writing your own memory allocator has become a rite of passage for C programmers.
+Writing your own memory allocator is a rite of passage for C programmers.
+Which makes sense, since THE defining feature of C is raw memory access.
 Here we're going to explore a composable design that allows convenient definition of pipelines of allocators with different behaviors.

 Allocators are required to support the following API: